RICCIARDI-Adrien/Boiler_Controller/README.md

 File `Boiler_Controller_Firmware.elf` will be created.

 ### Flashing
+You need to install `avrdude` to access to the programmer.
 Firmware can be burnt to the microcontroller memory by connecting an AVR ISP programmer to the controller board ISP connector and typing the command :
 ```
 make flash